Tool (band): 10,000 Days (2006–2009)

-Fear Inoculum (2012–present)
+Fear Inoculum (2012–2022)

 Their Tool Winter Tour played dates across the U.S. and Canada in January and February 2012.
 The band played at Ozzfest Japan on May 12, 2013.
 On July 15, 2014, Carey and Jones informed Rolling Stone that family commitments and an ongoing lawsuit are the key reasons for the delayed fifth album.
 Carey said to the music publication that one untitled track is "pretty much done".
 In March 2015, Jones revealed that the lawsuit had been settled in the band's favor, and as such, the band was turning their focus towards recording the album.
 He said that he hoped the album would be finished before the end of 2015 but emphasized that the band would not rush their work to meet an arbitrary deadline.
 In January 2016, Tool undertook a tour of the United States.
 While it was reported in February 2017 that Keenan had entered the studio to work on vocals for the fifth Tool album, it was later reported that the album was not scheduled for release in 2017.
 Still, the band announced a North American tour starting in May.
 A month later, Chancellor revealed that the new Tool album was "about 90-percent there", while Carey claimed in separate interviews that it would "definitely" be released in 2018.
 In February 2018, Jones revealed that Keenan was working on lyrics for the album, and that the band would begin recording in March.
 In June 2018, during his acceptance speech for the Icon Award at the Metal Hammer Golden Gods Awards, Keenan stated "I'll go on record now saying you're gonna see some new music next year."